Hodge metric completion of the moduli space of Calabi-Yau manifolds: Introduction

+Here the markings and level structures of the Calabi--Yau manifolds come into play substantially.
+Since $\P^{H}$ is injective, so is the restricted map $\P^{H}|_{\T_{0}}$.
+Therefore the covering map $\pi_{0}$ is also injective from the commutative diagram above, and $\pi_{0}:\, \T_{0}\to \T'$ is a biholomoprhic map, which implies that $\P'$ is injective.

+As a direct corollary, we have the global Torelli theorem on the moduli space $\Z$ of polarized Calabi--Yau manifolds with level $m$ structure for any $m\geq 3$.

-As a direct corollary of this theorem, we easily deduce that the period map $\Phi=\Phi^H\circ i_{\mathcal{T}}:\,\mathcal{T}\to D$ is also injective since it is a composition of two injective maps.
-This is the global Torelli theorem for the period map from the Teichm\"uller space to the period domain.
-In the case that the period domain $D$ is Hermitian symmetric and that it has the same dimension as $\mathcal{T}$, the above theorem implies that the extended period map $\Phi^H$ is biholomorphic, in particular it is surjective.
-Moreover, we prove another important result as follows. \begin{theorem}The completion space $\mathcal{T}^H$ is a bounded domain of holomorphy in $\mathbb{C}^N$; thus there exists a complete K\"ahler--Einstein metric on $\mathcal{T}^H$. \end{theorem} To prove this theorem, we construct a plurisubharmonic exhaustion function on $\mathcal{T}^H$ by using Proposition \ref{general f}, the completeness of $\mathcal{T}^H$, and the injectivity of $\Phi^H$.
+\begin{corollary} The global Torelli theorem holds on the moduli space $\Z$ of polarized Calabi--Yau manifolds with level $m$ structure, i.e. the period map is injective. \end{corollary}

+Moreover, we prove the following result about the geometry of the Hodge metric completion space $\T^H$. \begin{theorem}The completion space $\mathcal{T}^H$ is a bounded domain of holomorphy in $\mathbb{C}^N$; thus there exists a complete K\"ahler--Einstein metric on $\mathcal{T}^H$. \end{theorem} To prove this theorem, we construct a plurisubharmonic exhaustion function on $\mathcal{T}^H$ by using Theorem \ref{general f}, the completeness of $\mathcal{T}^H$, and the injectivity of $\Phi^H$.
 This shows that $\mathcal{T}^H$ is a bounded domain of holomorphy in $\mathbb{C}^N$.
 The existence of the K\"ahler-Einstein metric follows directly from a theorem in Mok--Yau in \cite{MokYau}.

+This paper is organized as follows.
+In Section \ref{TandPhi}, we review the definition of the period domain of polarized Hodge structures and briefly describe the constructions of the moduli space $\sZ$, the Teichm\"uller space $\T$ and the Torelli space $\T'$ of Calabi--Yau manifolds, as well as the definitions of the period maps and the Hodge metrics on the moduli space and the Teichm\"uller space respectively.
+We also introduce the Hodge metric completion space $\TT$ and study the extended map $\PP$ on $\TT$.
+In Section \ref{boundedness of period maps}, we show that the image of the period map lies in $N_+\cap D$ as a bounded subset in the Euclidean space $N_+$ with Euclidean metric induced from the Hodge metric.